A Gentle Creature

 "A Gentle Creature" (Кроткая), sometimes also translated as "The Meek One", is a short story by Fyodor Dostoyevsky written in November 1876.
-The piece comes with the subtitle of "A Fantastic Story", and it chronicles the relationship between a pawnbroker and a girl that frequents his shop.
+A first-person stream of consciousness narrative, the piece comes with the subtitle of "A Fantastic Story", and it chronicles the relationship between a pawnbroker and a girl that frequents his shop.
 The story was inspired by a news report that Dostoyevsky read in April 1876 about the suicide of a seamstress.
 Dostoyevsky referred to it as a "meek suicide" that "keeps haunting you for a long time."

 Plot summary

 The story opens with the narrator in a frenzy about an apparent tragedy that has just befallen his household.
 His wife has apparently died, as he makes repeated references to her being laid out on a table, presumably lifeless.
 The narrator proceeds to make an attempt to relate the story to the reader in an effort to make sense of the situation.

 The narrator is the owner of a pawnshop, and one of his repeated customers was a young girl of sixteen who always pawns items to earn money to advertise as a governess in the newspaper.
 The narrator could see that she was in a dire financial situation, and he often gave her much more for her pawned items than they were reasonably worth.
 The narrator slowly develops an interest in the girl.

 The narrator investigates the girl's background, and finds that she is at the mercy of two greedy aunts.
 The aunts were arranging her marriage to a fat shopkeeper who previously beat both of his ex-wives to death.
 Once the shopkeeper proposed marriage to the girl, the narrator countered with his own proposal.
 The girl decides, after some deliberation, to marry the narrator.

 The narrator's marriage started out nicely, but his miserly and reserved ways are taxing to his young wife.
 A dearth of communication and disagreements about how the pawnshop should be run eventually result in arguments, though the narrator insists that they never quarreled.